rockdaboot/wget2/docs/wget2_manual.md

   Use file as the file with the bundle of certificate authorities ("CA") to verify the peers.
 The certificates must be in PEM format.

-  Without this option Wget looks for CA certificates at the system-specified locations, chosen at OpenSSL installation time.
+  Without this option Wget2 looks for CA certificates at the system-specified locations, chosen at OpenSSL installation time.

 * --ca-directory=directory